 Major in Applied Exercise Science

-Applied Exercise Science is a good choice for students who are interested in assessing and promoting physical activity throughout all stages of life.
+Applied Exercise Science is a good choice for students who are interested in understanding the importance of physical activity throughout all stages of life.
 AES majors work directly with athletes, patients, clients, and fellow industry professionals (doctors, nutritionists, etc.).
 Students often pursue a minor or advanced degree in public health, entrepreneurship, or business.

 Applied Exercise Science majors study the biological, social, psychological, business, research, and clinical aspects of physical activity.
 Through coursework and experiential learning, students learn how to assess and promote physical activity across the lifespan using preventative and therapeutic methods.

-Applied Exercise Science majors customize their academic plan with rigorous, science-based coursework and experiential learning opportunities in one of two tracks:
+Applied Exercise Science majors customize their academic plan with rigorous, science-based, and business-based coursework and experiential learning opportunities.

 All AES majors are required to participate in a for-credit real-world learning experience during or after their junior year.
 The primary purpose of an internship is to give students the opportunity to apply theory in a real work setting and develop professional skills to enhance their academic coursework.
 In addition to internships, other experiential learning opportunities are available in a research setting, independent study experiences, or assisting in a teaching environment.